Lorite/linux-simple-app-logger/README.md

     - `app_name`: The name of the application (e.g., "Brave").
     - `window_title`: The title of the window.
     - `duration`: The duration of the activity in seconds.
+- `on_loop_interval` is called on each loop interval of the main script.

 #### Example Custom Script